About Treatment Why Choose Us Locations FAQ Contact Book a Consultation

 Cognitive Behavioural Therapy & ERP for OCD

-We treat all types of OCD — including contamination, “just not right,” responsibility/harm, pedophilic/sexual, and religious OCD — using the gold-standard treatments backed by decades of research.
+We treat all types of OCD — including contamination, “just not right,” responsibility/harm, pedophilic/sexual, religious, and relationship OCD — using the gold-standard treatments backed by decades of research.

 Cognitive Behavioural Therapy